3 Day Athens Itinerary

 Try wine tasting

-A good day starts with coffee, and ends with wine.
+A good day starts with coffee and ends with wine.
 After several kilometers passed and the day packed with visits to various landmarks, a good bottle of wine is all you need.
 Wine Tasting in Athens is something that all wine lovers have to include in all the planned things to do in Athens in 3 days.
-This amazing activity will provide you a rare chance to taste varieties of awarded Greek wines from different regions and learn about the world’s oldest grapevines.
-Oh and yes, cheese and other flavor some appetizers will make your stomach satisfied.
+This amazing tour in Athens will provide you a rare chance to taste varieties of awarded Greek wines from different regions and learn about the world’s oldest grapevines.
+Oh and yes, cheese and other flavorsome appetizers will make your stomach satisfied.
 Who’s ready to become a true wine expert?

-It’s almost time to say goodbye to good and ancient times!
+Rise and shine travelers!
+It’s almost time to say goodbye to good and ancient times, but don’t worry, there is still a lot to explore.
 Since today is your last vacation day we have a few options of what to do in Athens.
-Depending on your preferences you will decide whether you desire to explore the city a bit more or you’re ready for new Greek adventures.
+Depending on your preferences you will decide whether you desire to explore the city a bit more or you’re ready for new Greek adventures and amazing tours and activities waiting for you in Athens.
 Ready, steady, let’s go!

 As the list of things to do in Athens in 3 days has been completed, we believe you could experience more interesting locations not so far located from Athens.
-So, sit back and choose a trip you would like to participate in.
+List of tours and activities in Athens and its neighborhood is very long, so sit back and choose a trip you would like to participate in!

 If you are wondering what to do in Athens during the last day and are not sure if you want to stay in the city center, then how about we propose a visit to one of the most marvelous nature creations?
 The great Meteora.
 Meteora consists of 6 precipitously assembled mountaintop monasteries, a true masterpiece of Greek nature, with over seven centuries-long rich history.
 It should not be questioned whether you will be impressed by Meteora’s exceptional scenery.
 Hence, Meteora Day Trip From Athens By Train can make your dreams come true.
 Besides visiting two of the monasteries, the tour leader will show you some of the best spots to make astonishing pictures that will make your followers go crazy.
 This once-in-a-lifetime historic opportunity will 100% be a highlight of off all the things you did in Athens in 3 days.